OData/odatacpp-client/README.md

 Getting the source
 ------------------

-1.Please install 'git' on your system:
+1.Please install 'Git' on your system:

-  1) On Windows, please download and install 'Git for Windows' (http://code.google.com/p/msysgit/downloads/list).
+  1) On Windows, please download and install 'Git for Windows' (http://msysgit.github.io/).

-  2) On OS X, please install 'git' with your package manager.
+  2) On OS X, please install 'Git' with your package manager.
 Take Homebrew for example:

     brew install git